Bayt-al-Hikmah/FastifyJs/Workshop4/Workshop4.md

 Run node app.js.
 Register a user, log in, and verify that data persists in database.db.
 The profile page is accessible only when logged in, and invalid credentials trigger flash messages.

 Sequelize abstracts raw SQL into model-based interactions, allowing us to work with User objects instead of queries.
 The User model encapsulates fields (id, username, password_hash) and methods (setPassword, checkPassword), making routes cleaner and more maintainable.
 The Sequelize plugin decorates Fastify with sequelize and models, providing easy access across the application.
 The sync({ force: true }) call recreates the database schema for development (use force: false in production to avoid data loss).
 This ORM approach ensures portability across databases and simplifies complex operations, aligning with Fastify’s focus on modularity and developer productivity.

-Our application works, but app.js is becoming crowded with plugin registrations and route definitions.
-As we add features like wiki pages or file uploads, mixing routes, database logic, and helpers in one file will make it hard to maintain.
-A well-structured project separates concerns, ensuring each component has a clear purpose: routes handle HTTP requests, models manage data, and utilities provide reusable logic.